 He officiated during this period at many different synagogues gaining much experience.
 It was during that time that Woodside Park Synagogue suffered a terrible tragedy in the grievous loss of the Chazan and financial representative who were killed in a road accident whilst returning from the funeral of the father of Rabbi Sydney Leperer of the synagogue.
 Jews's College were asked to supply a Chazan at short notice, one who could also read the Torah.
 Michael came immediately and officiated Shabbat, 17th November 1956.
 He became permanent part-time Chazan until 1960.

 Michael married Phyllis Weisfogel on 20th June 1961 and set up home in Singleton Scarp.
 After their marriage, Michael and Rev Bernard Koschland had a double induction officiated by Chief Rabbi Israel Brodie.
-Michael and Phyllis have two married daughters, Angela and Rosalind, "six grandchildren Meir, Hadassah, Zvia, Mia, Hillel and Yaacov twenty-one great-grandchildren" -Yaacov, Shlomo Dovid, Sara, Bracha, Yehuda, Yaffa, Elchanan, Chedvah, Tehilla, Noa, Avishai, Adina, Avigail, Rina, Moshe, Tagel, Odelia, Emunah, Tifferet, Halleli, Maayan.
+Michael and Phyllis have two married daughters, Angela and Rosalind, "six grandchildren Meir, Hadassah, Zvia, Mia, Hillel and Yaacov twenty-two great-grandchildren" -Yaacov, Shlomo Dovid, Sara, Bracha, Yehuda, Yaffa, Elchanan, Chedvah, Tehilla, Noa, Avishai, Adina, Avigail, Rina, Moshe, Tagel, Odelia, Emunah, Tifferet, Halleli, Maayan, Elozor.